joe-io/kicking-it-with-kubernetes/services/README.md

 Again, there are a few new things to go over.
 We are creating a const named *defaultTrustThreshold* and then defining the Go equivalent of an Enum type.

+Now that we have both services built and running, let's take a look at how we can deploy them to Kubernetes: [Kubernetes FTW - Deploy and configure services with K8s](../hellok8s/README.md)